entropic-dev/boltzmann/docs/content/concepts/04-accepting-input.md

 async function identityDetail (/** @type {Context} */ context) { }
 ```

-The `boltzmann.decorators.params` function takes an ajv schema and generates a decorator that applies the schema to any route params supplied.
+The `boltzmann.decorators.params` function takes an ajv schema and generates a
+decorator that applies the schema to any route params supplied.

-TODO: body parsing.
+## Writing Custom Body Parsers